davecurryco/mystic-spheres/TempleOfTheOldOnes.md

 In a large alcove in the north wall, a corbeled archway carved with a motif of twisted tentacles interlaced around skulls human and not-so-human opens onto a blank wall.
 Seven large, white gemstones are set in the keystone of the arch in a rather irregular patten.
 There is an empty socket near the center of the group that would hold another such gem the size of a woman's fist.
 A successful DC 18 Intelligence(Arcana) check will reveal that the gems are arranged in the same pattern as the stars of the constellation known in Khanashar as _Sencherb_, The Watcher.

+If the quartz gem from the Keeper's canopic jar is placed in the empty socket, it will activate this portal, which opens on an otherwise inaccessable region of the Astral Plane adjacent to the Far Realm.
+This is the place to which the Keeper is meant to repair to invite the Old Ones into the world at the appointed time.

+_Treasure:_ 7 x large Quartz (250 gp)

 The stairway ascends to Level 4.

-_Treasure:_ 7 x large Quartz (250 gp)

 ### 2I) Corridor of Pain